-a) Please indicate who at the State agency directly administers the E&T program (i.e., establishes E&T policy, contracts for E&T services, monitors providers).
+Please indicate who at the State agency directly administers the E&T program (i.e. establishes E&T policy, contracts for E&T services, monitors providers).
 For example, if the E&T program unit is separate from the SNAP certification unit, and if there are separate E&T units at the county level.

 The Nevada DWSS administers the SNAPET program at a state level.
 There are multiple units that have administration responsibilities of the programs.
 The program specialist staff in the Employment and Supportive Services (ESS) unit are responsible for the SNAPET policy, monitoring SNAPET subawards, reviewing and initiating payment for invoices received and completing program reporting requirements.
-The Facilities, Allocations/Audit and Contract Team (FACT) unit establishes and audit subawards with partners.
-The Fiscal Unit is responsible for completing payments for invoices and fiscal related activates.
+The Facilities, Allocations/Audit and Contract Team (FACT) unit establishes and audits subawards with partners.
+The Fiscal Unit is responsible for completing payments for invoices and fiscal related activities.
 The Field Services Unit is responsible for the staff responsible for providing the SNAPET services to the program participants and developing employment and training opportunities for SNAPET participants.

-b) How does the E&T unit coordinate and communicate on an ongoing basis with the units responsible for certification policy?
+How does the E&T unit coordinate and communicate on an ongoing basis with the units responsible for certification policy?

 The ESS unit and the Eligibility and Payments (E&P) unit have open communication via telephone, in-person, email, and Microsoft Teams.
 Also, the administrative staff for the ESS, E&P and Field Operations have weekly meetings to discuss program information.
 All Policy Transmittals, Informational Memos, and Policy and Procedure documents issued by ESS and/or E&P are issued to all agency staff.
-The ESS has regularly occurring meetings with the SNAPET field operations staff to discuss SNAPET policy and process issues affecting the field and participants.
+The ESS has regularly occurring meetings with the SNAPET field operations staff to discuss SNAPET policy and process and issues affecting the field and participants.
 The SNAPET field operations staff have a specified monitored email address to report changes to SNAP eligibility staff.

-- c) Describe the State's relationships and communication with intermediaries or E&T providers (if applicable): - 1.
-Describe how the State agency, intermediaries, E&T partners, share participant data and information.
+Describe the State's relationships and communication with intermediaries or E&T providers (if applicable):

+1. Describe how the State agency, intermediaries, E&T partners, share participant data and information.
 Include the names of any MIS systems (or other modes of communication) used.

 Nevada's SNAPET program staff work closely with its educational partners.
 Primary communication is done through phone, email, and Microsoft Teams.
-To manage participants and check program eligibility, a shared spreadsheet is used and updated at a minimum once a month.
-Quarterly status update meetings are held, and additional meetings are conducted as needed to communicate any program changes or invoicing issues.
+To manage participants and check program eligibility, a shared spreadsheet or data table is used and updated at a minimum of once a month.
+Meetings are conducted as needed to communicate any program changes or invoicing issues.

 Nevada has implemented a hybrid intermediary model with Nevada System of Higher Education (NSHE).
-NSHE reviews and assists participating colleges with the submission of budgets and requests for reimbursement while also providing limited technical assistance to the schools.
+NSHE reviews and assists participating colleges with the submission of budgets and requests for reimbursement while also providing technical assistance to the schools.
 NSHE is the main point of contact for new participating Nevada colleges.
-Currently College of Southern Nevada (CSN) is the pilot college enrolled under this model, with plans to enroll Western Nevada College (WNC) during federal fiscal year 2024.
-With this model the community colleges are able to reach out directly to DWSS with any additional questions and request assistance at any time.
+Currently, College of Southern Nevada (CSN) and Western Nevada College (WNC) are enrolled under this model.
+Additional colleges will also participate under this model.
+With this model the community colleges can reach out directly to DWSS with any additional questions and request assistance at any time.